Translated by Lester Somera

 First, Let's Take A Look At Hakata Ramen

-This bowl is garnished with the barest minimum of toppings: just green onions and char siu (boiled or roasted pork).
+A typical bowl of Hakata ramen is garnished with the barest minimum of toppings: just green onions and char siu (boiled or roasted pork).
 While the price may vary by restaurant, generally you can have one for between 500 to 700 yen.

 "Hakata" is the name of a business district in Fukuoka Prefecture.
 While it was named after its place of origin, now Hakata ramen shops are all over Japan.